otectus/nexus_client/README.md

 To add support for providers not included by default, you can create your own wrapper that returns a custom model to the application and then pass this custom wrapper to the launcher.

-Extending **PyGPT** with custom plugins and LLM wrappers is straightforward:
+Extending **Nexus** with custom plugins and LLM wrappers is straightforward:

 - Pass instances of custom plugins and LLM wrappers directly to the launcher.